Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

       * **browserlaunchcommand**:
 This field indicates the command to launch the browser.
 If the field is empty, then the default browser will be used to start the web client.
+If there is a TestClientUrl string in the browser launch command, then it will be replaced with the test client connection string.
+Otherwise, the test client connection string will be appended to the end as the last parameter.

 *  Closing test client